 “In response to the court order issued October 10, prescription drug coverage for Medicare-eligible retirees will extend beyond December 31, 2018.
 This means impacted retirees DO NOT have to enroll in a Medicare Part D plan for 2019 and may continue the coverage they have now into 2019 and at the same premium they are paying now.
 Details will follow in a notice mailed to retirees‘ homes.” ~ Department of Budget & Management, October 11, 2018

 The State of Maryland’s Department of Budget & Management (DBM) announced a change to retiree prescription drug coverage effective January 1, 2019.
-This message applies to Medicare eligible retirees and their medicare eligible dependents.
+This message applies to Medicare eligible retirees and medicare eligible dependents.
 This does not impact active employees.

 “Effective January 1, 2019, State Medicare-eligible retirees will no longer receive prescription drug coverage under the State health plan, and will need to enroll in a Medicare Part D for prescription drug by then to ensure there is no gap in coverage.
 Retirees’ dependents who have not yet reached Medicare eligibility will see no change; they will continue to be eligible for both prescription drug and health benefits until they reach Medicare eligibility.
 Active State employees who are Medicare-eligible, but are still working, will likewise see no change in prescription drug and health benefits.”

 Below are links with more information and resources regarding the initial announcement.
 The Department of Budget & Management has been communicating directly with all current retirees and will be posting additional information to their site when it becomes available.

 Want to Provide Feedback to your Legislator?

 To send your thoughts to your legislator regarding the Prescription Drug change, go to the following page and follow these instructions:

 - Click on the words “Who represents me?”near the top right corner of the page.

 - It will take you to a box to enter your address and zip, then click “find”.